npl22/map-my-jog/docs/README.md

 ## Minimum Viable Product

-JogLog is a clone of MapMyRun that will be built using Ruby on Rails and React/Redux.
+MapMyJog is a clone of MapMyRun that will be built using Ruby on Rails and React/Redux.
 In two weeks, this app will, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling: